Contact us

 Infant loss

-• Lullaby Trust: Offer a range of bereavement support for those affected by sudden infant death syndrome (SIDS) including a helpline (listening bereavement support service), email support, social media, website information, booklets, website, in memory page, befrienders, family days, and care of next infant support.
+• Lullaby Trust: Offer a range of bereavement support for those affected by sudden infant death syndrome (SIDS) including a helpline (listening bereavement support service), email support, website information, befrienders, family days, and care of next infant support.
 Call 0808 802 6868, Monday to Friday, 10am to 2pm, and weekends 6pm to 10pm.

 • Luna's Fund: Neonatal and stillborn charity based in the south west (Plymouth and Cornwall).
-The charity offer a variety of support for those who have experienced baby loss.
-This includes Facebook support groups.
-One of these groups is for those who have experienced baby loss and the other is for those who go on to become pregnant after baby loss.
+The charity offers support for those who have experienced baby loss.
+This includes Facebook support groups for those who have experienced baby loss, and a separate group for those who go on to become pregnant after baby loss.
 You can contact them via their website to ask for the links.
 Luna's Fund work with loss that has occurred anywhere between 24 weeks of pregnancy through to 28 days postnatally.

 Life limiting conditions